aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - [Macie.1] Amazon Macie should be enabled
         - [Macie.2] Macie automated sensitive data discovery should be enabled
     - For the "Accounts" to apply this policy to, select to "All accounts" for entire organization coverage and consistency.
-    - Provide a Policy name, e.g. "malaysia-slz-security-hub-configuration-policy"
+    - Provide a Policy name, e.g. "malaysia-slz-security-hub-configuration-policy".å
-    - Confirm the configuration settings and select "Create policy and apply"
+    - Confirm the configuration settings and select "Create policy and apply".
     - BUG: CloudFormation service in Malaysia region does not recognize AWS::SecurityHub::ConfigurationPolicy CloudFormation Resources; Aggregator finding is not yet available.
 WORKAROUND: The above central configuration has to be done manually.

 5. In the **Audit** account, create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
 Identify an email to subscribe to the SNS notification.